devinekask/workflows/docs/modules/packages-04-advantages.md

 ## Install

-Wanna' do a bold move?
+Ready for a bold move?
 Delete the `node_modules` directory, go do it, don't be scared.

 Well, be at least a little carefully with the `rm` (remove) command, make sure you have the command correct.
 The `-r` flag means "recursive" and deletes every directory and its contents of that path.